MGBabulski/discrete_math_redux/README.md

 7. sparse_standard_polynomial

-    > for template class that excels in dealing with sparesly packed polynomials (where non-zero coefficients are in minority)
+    > template class that excels in dealing with sparesly packed polynomials (where non-zero coefficients are in minority)

     ```c++
     template <typename scalar_type, typename arg_type>